turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rails_views_tips_and_techniques.markdown

 * `time_ago_in_words(3.minutes.from_now)  # => 3 minutes`
 * `distance_of_time_in_words(Time.now, Time.now + 15.seconds)        # => less than a minute`

-* Together, we're going to give album names SPARKLES.
-* On your own, find some helper to implement.
+Together, we're going to give album names SPARKLES.
+Then, let's look at some other examples of when you need to create custom view helpers.
+On your own, find some helper to implement.

 ### Resources
 * [Rails Form Helpers](http://guides.rubyonrails.org/form_helpers.html)